-Development divides into several phases.
-Each of them results into a ready-to-use product.
-At the end of each step (called sprint in Scrum terminology) a ready product is delivered to a customer.
-Customer’s feedback helps reveal possible problems or change the initial plan, if needed.
-If you want your project to strictly follow the main principles of Agile manifesto, you can use Scrum and be sure that you’re on the right path.
+Scrum framework allows implementing Agile development methodology.
+Unlike the waterfall model of software development, Scrum enables an iterative and incremental development process.
+The project divides into several phases, each of which results in a ready-to-use product.
+At the end of each step (called sprint in Scrum terminology), a usable product is delivered to a customer.
+Customer feedback helps reveal possible problems or change the initial development plan if needed.
+If you want your project to strictly follow the main principles of the Agile manifesto, you can use the Scrum model and be sure that you’re on the right path.

-- Product owner.
-He takes care of the end user’s interests.
+- The product owner takes care of the end user’s interests;

-- Scrum master should coordinate the whole process.
-His another task is to make sure that Scrum is used in a proper way.
-He also holds the Scrum meetings.
+- The Scrum master coordinates the whole development process.
+Another task is to make sure that Scrum is used properly and to hold regular Scrum meetings;

-- Scrum team.
-Develops the product.
+- The Scrum team develops the product.
 Its main tasks are programming, analysis, testing, etc.

-Here’s the main steps of development process that Scrum consists of.
+Now, let’s take a look at the main steps of the development process that Scrum consists of.

 Step 1.
 Product Backlog Creation

-Product backlog is a list that consists of features that should be implemented during the development process.
-It’s ordered by priority and its every item is called a User story.
+A product backlog is a list that contains features to be implemented during the development process.
+It’s ordered by priority and every item is called a User story.
 Every user story gets a unique ID.
+As a rule, user stories have the following format: As a [User Role], I want to [feature body] so that [User profit].
 This list below shows how these stories can look like.
-These are actual product requirements that were implemented during the XB Staff Manager developing process:
+These are actual product requirements that were implemented during the software developing process:

 Besides these required fields, the optional ones can be added in case of need:

-- Track is using to select all user stories of a certain type to change their priority.
-Can be used it to increase the priority of user stories that relate to the Control panel, for example.
+- The track is used to select all user stories of a certain type to change their priority.
+Can be used it to increase the priority of user stories that relate to the Control panel, for example;

 - Components make up a list of components that will be changed during the work.
-For example, an application’s modules, such as authentication or search.
+An application’s modules, such as authentication or search, for example;

-- Requestor is a customer who’s interested in implementing some particular functionality.
+- The requestor is a customer who’s interested in implementing some particular functionality;

 - Bug tracking ID contains a list of detected bugs that relate to a proper user story.